Velas is a coastal town on the island of São Jorge in the Azores, known for

 |

-Handicraft Cooperative → PR04-SJO Pico da Esperança Driving route between Handicraft Cooperative and PR04-SJO Pico da
+Handicraft Cooperative → PR04 SJO Pico da Esperança Driving route between Handicraft Cooperative and PR04 SJO Pico da

 Esperança.